Author Guidelines

 3. The legal responsibilities for the content of the article published belongs to the author(s).

-4. If and when required, author(s) should provide data and/or codes for the purposes of replication.
-Editor may ask for tables and figures in their original format during the typesetting stage.
+4. If and when required, author(s) should provide data and/or codes for replication.
+The editor may ask for tables and figures in their original format during the typesetting stage.

 LAYOUT:

-7. Submitted papers should include a 50-150 word abstract in English and Turkish.
-A minimum of two maximum five JEL codes and a minimum of two maximum six Keywords should appear below English and Turkish abstracts.
+9. Submitted papers should include a 100-150 word abstract in English and Turkish.
+A minimum of two, maximum five JEL codes and a minimum of two, maximum six Keywords should appear below the English and Turkish abstracts.

 1. Introduction